justayar/Credit-App/README.md

       ```
  For mysql database integration, you have to add below mysql command on your local mysql server.

-  - You have to create user with name: test and password: Test1234
+  - You have to create user in your local server with as below:

+         spring.datasource.url=jdbc:mysql://localhost:3306/credit
+         spring.datasource.username=test
+         spring.datasource.password=Test1234

        CREATE DATABASE `credit` /*!40100 DEFAULT CHARACTER SET utf8mb4 COLLATE utf8mb4_0900_ai_ci */ /*!80016 DEFAULT    ENCRYPTION='N' */;